Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 "Though you liked the bloke," the Doctor said, both shocked and delighted.

 "He's the Ilzaya equivalent of Jimmy Stone back on Earth," Rose scowled.
-"A jock and completely thick-headed, if you ask me.
+"A thick-headed jock, if you ask me.
 All I've been treated to all day was 'A Hundred Great Hunts Led By Alaric'.
 Took me ages to wheedle what little information I got out of him."

 "Ooh, it broke off from a crystalline geological formation!" the Doctor exclaimed excitedly.
 "Reckon they'd lead me to it and let me sonic it?"